-Week 1: Introduction to Javascript and React-Native
+Unit 1: Introduction to Javascript and React-Native

-We will give an introduction to React and React-Native.
+We will give an introduction to React-Native.
 We will also learn the core concepts behind HTML, CSS, Bootstrap, Javascript, React, Git and Scrum.
 Our main goal will be to get familiar with javascript and the React Native core concepts.

-Week 2: Interactivity
+Unit 2: Interactivity and Persistence

 We learn how to incorporate interactivity in an app using Event Handling and Error Handling.
+We'll also look at ways to make data persist.

-Week 3: Server-side interaction
+Unit 3: Server-side interaction